Modi condoles deaths in Cooch Behar, blames TMC for violence | Politics

 ''Mamata Didi and her TMC goons have become jittery because of the groundswell of support for BJP.
 She is instigating people against the security forces.
 Didi is giving instructions on how to gherao and beat up our security forces.

 Is this the way you treat our brave hearts?
-She has stooped to this level as she can see her chair slipping away,'' Modi told an election rally here in North Bengal.
+She has stooped to this level as she can see her chair slipping away,'' Modi told an election rally in Siliguri in North Bengal.

-Four people were killed when CISF personnel opened fire allegedly after coming under attack from locals, who ''attempted to snatch their rifles'' in Cooch Behar district.
+Four people were killed when CISF personnel opened fire allegedly after coming under attack from locals, who ''attempted to snatch their rifles'' in Sitalkuchi in Cooch Behar district.

-The incident took place in Sitalkuchi area when voting was underway, a senior district police officer said.

 In a separate incident in the same constituency, a first-time voter was shot dead by unidentified miscreants outside a polling booth.

+The prime minister said Banerjee was finding fault with EVMs and the Election Commission as she had sensed her defeat.

+''She has used 'gaali' (foul language) for EVMs, the EC and central forces.
+She's now using abusive words even against her own polling agents as she has sensed defeat.

 ''Didi, this violence, the tactic of instigating people to attack the security forces, the tactic of obstructing the polling process will not protect you.
-You have to go out of power.
-Didi is asking people to attack and gherao security forces.
+You have to go out of power,'' he said.

-''Didi did not get angry at the goons who persecuted the poor for 10 years, the murderers, the robbers.
-But Didi is angry at the security forces who are protecting the rights of the people of Bengal,'' he said.
+Modi said Banerjee did not get angry at the goons who persecuted the poor for 10 years, the murderers, the robbers, but is angry at the security forces who are protecting the rights of the people of Bengal.

-Attacking Banerjee over the culture of violence and ''tolabaji'' (extortion), Modi said people of Bengal had made up their mind to defeat the TMC.

 ''Didi, you don't preside over the destiny of the people of Bengal, they are not your 'jagir' (fiefdom).
 You will not decide the destiny of the people of Bengal.
 Didi's days of misrule are numbered.
 She is angry because people of Bengal have showered their love on me,'' he said.